breadsystems/bread-cms/NOTES.md

 - JVM on Heroku: ???
 - JVM on Fly.io: ???

+## Marx

+1. Boost api/init-field! logic into a smarter, encapsulated thing that decides whether to INIT before RENDERing.
+It should always RENDER.
+2. Separate core/init-field! into TWO multimethods: core/init-field! and core/render-field!

 ## bread.main

 CGI mode is enabled by default when the `GATEWAY_INTERFACE` env var is detected, or if the `--cgi` flag is passed explicitly.
 Maybe make a `--no-cgi` flag to disable when env var present?